 Free Arts & Music

 Torpedo Factory Art Center: The Torpedo Factory is full of free fun.
 Local Kara L. says it’s her favorite place to “relax with the kids, see some fun art, meet new people, and you can bring your dog, too!”
-You can explore over 80 open artist studios, visit the Target Gallery, attend the monthly Second Thursday event and enjoy live music from the glass harpist and other street performers outside the Torpedo Factory.
+You can explore over 80 open artist studios, visit the Target Gallery, attend the monthly Second Thursday event and Late Shift event, plus enjoy live music from the glass harpist and other street performers outside the Torpedo Factory.
+Check out The Art League gallery and events while you’re there.

 Mobile Art Lab: Check out the Twitter account to see where the Mobile Art Lab will be on any given day, and join local artists on participatory art projects for people of all ages.

-Public Art: Alexandria’s neighborhoods are their own art galleries—check out public murals in Del Ray or sculptures like the one behind Lost Dog Cafe in the Belle Pre neighborhood.
+Public Art: Alexandria’s neighborhoods are their own art galleries—check out public murals in Del Ray or sculptures like the one behind Lost Dog Cafe in the Parker Gray neighborhood.

-Poetry Fence in Del Ray: On the corner of Windsor and Dewitt in Del Ray, there is a magical fence filled with poetry that captures the attention of pretty much anyone who passes by.
+Poetry Fence in Del Ray: On the corner of Windsor and Dewitt Streets in Del Ray, there is a magical fence filled with poetry that captures the attention of pretty much anyone who passes by.
+Stroll by to be inspired.

 Little Free Libraries: You may have noticed what look like birdhouses filled with books in some Alexandria neighborhoods.
 Those are known as “Little Free Libraries,” where you can leave a book for someone else and take one of your own.
 There’s even one near the poetry fence on Windsor Avenue.

-Historical Stroll in Old Town: check out the romantic cobblestone streetscape on Captains Row, then stop by one of the narrowest houses in the country to see the outside of the Spite House and end with a glimpse of George Washington’s Town House.
+Historical Stroll in Old Town: Check out the romantic cobblestone streetscape on Captain’s Row, then stop by one of the narrowest houses in the country to see the outside of the Spite House and end with a glimpse of a replica of George Washington’s Town House.

 Alexandria’s Architecture: Try playing a game of architectural “I Spy” to see if you can spot some of the historic details throughout the city, explore the Art Deco architecture in Del Ray, or learn more about the history of Alexandria’s architecture.